Talend/vault-sidecar-injector/README.md

 ## Configuration

-The following tables lists the configurable parameters of the `Vault Sidecar Injector` chart and their default values.
+The following table lists the configurable parameters of the `Vault Sidecar Injector` chart and their default values.

 | Parameter    | Description          | Default                                                         |
 |:-------------|:---------------------|:----------------------------------------------------------------|